Experian Boost Review: Can Boost Improve My Credit Score?

 Experian will show you the bills that are eligible to be added to your credit file and you can approve or decline them.
 It’s also worth noting that Boost is not permanent.
 You can login later and undo Boost to remove these items from your credit file.

 After adding the items to your credit file, Experian will calculate your score and show you the results.
 In a matter of just a few minutes, you’ll be able to sign up, integrate with your financial accounts, allow Experian to find items to add to your credit report, and see the real-time impact on your credit score.

 It’s important to understand that there are several different types of credit scores, like FICO and VantageScore (FICO Score 8 is currently the most widely used credit score).
 Lenders will only see the impact of Boost if they pull your Experian credit report or view your credit score using Experian data, such as FICO Score 8.

 While Experian Boost is a useful (and free) program, there are some limitations that need to be mentioned.

 - It may not impact the credit score used by lenders.
 Because there are several different types of credit scores, there is no guarantee that Boost will impact the score that is actually being used by your lenders or creditors.
 However, that doesn’t mean that Boost should be ignored.
 Experian is one of the leading bureaus and FICO Score 8 is the most commonly used type of credit score, so there is certainly potential for benefits.

 - It doesn’t impact your credit report with Equifax or TransUnion.
 While Boost will add payment history to your Experian credit report, lenders may be using only your Equifax on TransUnion report, so Boost might not help you to get approval.

-- It only uses utility and cell phone bills.
+- It only uses utility and cell phone payments.
 Other bills like rent will not have an impact.